 Nowadays, there’s no denying that online meetings are the new normal of the everyday workflow.
 But making sure they’re highly efficient is the ultimate challenge.

 If you don’t have a lot of experience with video conferencing, it could take some getting used to, especially while the whole team is operating remotely now.
-Don’t fall victim to some major meeting faux pas; follow these eight simple virtual meeting etiquette rules and tips to keep yourself on track!
+Don’t fall victim to some major Zoom meeting mistakes; follow these eight simple virtual meeting etiquette rules and tips to keep yourself on track!

 1. Test the technology ahead of time.